EthicApp-Development/organization/README.md

 EthicApp is an open-source academic project designed to help higher education students (and teachers) in carrying through ethic discussions.

 > EthicApp is a collaborative application to support students’ development of ethical discernment and moral reasoning.
 It is available as a web application that can be accessed by any device with a capable web browser, including desktop computers, smart phones, or tablets.
-EthicApp works in face-to-face or distributed settings, synchronously or asynchronously. [[1]](#1)
+EthicApp works in face-to-face or distributed settings, synchronously or asynchronously. [^1]

 This repository contains information of the [`EthicApp-Development` GitHub organization](https://github.com/EthicApp-Development) exclusively for developing the EthicApp project, which main repository is [`ethicapp-main`](https://github.com/EthicApp-Development/ethicapp-main).
-For a much more detailed and technical explanation of the project, consider reviewing the paper *Automatic Content Analysis of Student Moral Discourse in a Collaborative Learning Activity* (see [references section](#42-references)).
+For a much more detailed explanation of the project's academic principles, consider reviewing the paper *Automatic Content Analysis of Student Moral Discourse in a Collaborative Learning Activity* [^1].

+[^1]: C. Alvarez, G. Zurita, A. Carvallo, P. Ramírez, E. Bravo, and N. Baloian, “Automatic Content Analysis of Student Moral Discourse in a Collaborative Learning Activity,” Collaboration Technologies and Social Computing, 2021, doi: https://doi.org/10.1007/978-3-030-85071-5_1.

 ## 1. Vision and goals